Evolution of Information in Interactive Decision Making: A Case Study for Multi-Armed Bandits: Discussions

 \subsection{Fixed time budget vs stopping time}

 Another interesting question is how our results change when the fixed time budget $t$ is relaxed to a stopping time with expectation at most $t$.
 Let $\optspexp$ and $\optmiexp$ be the corresponding quantities when the algorithm can stop at such a stopping time, clearly $\optspexp \ge \optsp$ and $\optmiexp\ge \optmi$.
-The following result gives a tight characterization for $\optspexp$ and an achievability result for $\optmiexp$. \begin{proposition} For $t\le \frac{n}{\Delta^2}$, it holds that
+The following result gives a tight characterization for $\optspexp$ and an achievability result for $\optmiexp$. \begin{proposition} For $t\le \frac{n}{\Delta^2}$, it holds that $\optspexp \asymp \frac{1+t\Delta^2}{n}$ and $\optmiexp \gtrsim \frac{t\Delta^2\log n}{n}$. \end{proposition} Comparing \cref{prop:stopping_time} with \cref{thm:main}, one observes that the elbows for the optimal mutual information evaporate upon allowing a random stopping time.

-\end{proposition} We conjecture that our achievability result for $\optmiexp$ is tight and leave it as an open problem.

-One observes that the elbows for the optimal mutual information evaporate upon allowing a random stopping time.
 Intuitively, by randomization a learner can achieve the upper convex envelope of $\optmi$, so that $\optmiexp$ exhibits a fast linear growth even at the very beginning.
-In fact, using this argument one can show that $\optmiexp$ is a non-increasing function in $t$.
-Therefore, our conjecture is equivalent to that $\lim_{t\to 0^+} \frac 1t \optmiexp \lesssim \frac{\Delta^2\log n}n$.

-Let us briefly discuss the difficulty in proving a tight converse for $\optmiexp$.
-The most natural idea is to adapt our proof of \cref{thm:converse-large-t}\ref{item:thm-converse-large-t:I_t} to the stopping time setting.
-During the proof, we need to upper bound $\inf_{\widebar{P}_{\cH_t} }\En_{\optarm} \brk*{\KL\prn*{ \widebar{P}_{\cH_t} \| P_{\cH_t|\optarm} } }$ for a model $\widebar{P}_{\cH_t}$ of our choice.
-For the fixed time budget case, we choose $\widebar{P}_{\cH_t}$ to be the dummy model where all arms have reward distribution $\Ber\prn*{ \frac{1-\Delta}{2} }$.
-However, for the stopping time case, it is not guaranteed that the expected number of pulls under this dummy model is still at most $t$.
-In fact, there exist algorithms that have expected number of pulls $t$ under the actual model, but have infinite expected number of pulls under the dummy model.
-Therefore, it is unclear how to adapt the proof of \cref{thm:converse-large-t}\ref{item:thm-converse-large-t:I_t} to the stopping time case.
+We conjecture that the achievability result for $\optmiexp$ in \cref{prop:stopping_time} is tight; see \cref{sec:proof-discuss:open} for more discussions.